min-jung-shin/MosaicMVS/README.md

 ```
 # Evaluation of estimated depth map
 To evaluate depth map, COLMAP sparse reconstruction depthmaps are needed.
-You can run the colmap in [COLMAP](https://github.com/colmap/colmap).
+You can run the [COLMAP](https://github.com/colmap/colmap).

+# Customed mosaic images
+If you capture customed mosaic images, you must run the [COLMAP](https://github.com/colmap/colmap) to obtain undistorted image, and camera parameters.

 # Acknowledgements
 Thanks to Xiaodong Gu for opening source of his excellent work CasMVSNet.
 Thanks to Jingyang Zhang of his excellent work Vis-MVSNet.